kianoosh21/conduit-cli-termux-no-root/README.md

 Once connected, you can minimize Termux or lock your phone.
 Congratulations — you are now serving your internet with ~500 people.

-## RAM notes
+## CPU notes
-- 4GB RAM: 500 users is totally fine
+- 4Core CPU: 500 users is totally fine
-- 8GB+ RAM: you can increase to 1000 users if you want
+- 8Core CPU: you can increase to 1000 users if you want

-## Optional: Increase to 1000 users
-Press Ctrl + C, then run:

-    ./conduit start -m 1000 -d 40